Give and Get: Tax Deductions for Cash Donations

 First: It Must Go to a Charitable Organization

 You can only deduct amounts given to qualified organizations.
-We covered what kinds of donations are qualified in an infographic. (link to come.)
 You can always check the IRS website if you aren’t sure whether the organization is qualified for charitable donation purposes.

 You will need some kind of record to prove that you did make a cash donation to a charitable organization in order to claim the deduction.